 Improvements in the attendance of disadvantaged pupils were seen in the data in the second half of the academic year 2021/22.
-Over the whole year the gap between disadvantaged attendance and others was 6.43% - this arrested a three widening gap (4, then 5, then 9%).
-This improvement has continued at the beginning of current academic year where the gap so far is 4.87%.
+Over the whole year the gap between disadvantaged attendance and others was 6.43% - this arrested a three year widening gap (4, then 5, then 9%).
+This improvement has continued through 2022/23 to a gap of 4.8%.
+Indications at beginning of 2023/24 are that this gap continues to close - currently at 3.2% for the academic year to date.